 Scroll down to explore the most efficient solutions to this annoying issue.

 How can I fix the Java(TM) Platform SE binary error?

 The Java(TM) Platform SE binary error can often appear due to the Java Environment conflicting with outmoded graphics card drivers.

-The best part about using Driver Booster 7 to update all your drivers is the fact that the process only requires you to click the mouse a couple of times.
+The best part about using dedicated software to update all your drivers is the fact that the process only requires you to click the mouse a couple of times.

 The software will start scanning your system as soon as you open it.
-If its scan lists your graphics adapter, select the checkbox for it.
-Then click the Update Now button.
+If its scan lists your graphics adapter, select the checkbox for it, and update it without hassle.

 2. Reinstall Java